What is Glaucoma?

 Glaucoma is an eye condition resulting in irreversible optic nerve damage.
 The condition can affect your vision so gradually that you may not notice any loss of vision until the disease is at an advanced stage.
 Therefore, early diagnosis and treatment are key in minimising or preventing optic nerve damage and limiting related vision loss.

-Although anybody can get Open Angle Glaucoma, certain individuals carry a higher risk.
+Although anybody can get glaucoma, certain individuals carry a higher risk.
 These include people who:

 - Are over the age of 40

-- Have a family history of glaucoma (You’re 4x more at risk of developing the condition if a close blood relative has the condition e.g. parents/siblings)
+- Have a family history of glaucoma (You’re 4 times more at risk of developing the condition if a close blood relative – parent or sibling – has the condition)

-- Suffer from myopia or hyperopia (short/long sightedness)
+- Suffer from myopia (short-sightedness) or hyperopia (long-sightedness)

 - Have blood pressure problems

 - Have diabetes